rayaman/multi/README.md

 to set priority on an object though you would do multiobj:setPriority(one of the above)
 ]]
--- lets bench for 3 seconds using the 3 forms of priority!
+-- let’s bench for 3 seconds using the 3 forms of priority!
 First no Priority multi:benchMark(3,nil,"Regular Bench: "):OnBench(function() -- the onbench() allows us to do each bench after each other! print("P1\n---------------") multi:enablePriority()